Viktor-Hultman/Inosida_Chat/README.md

 **This project includes**
 - No sign-up, only a simple login using a Google account is needed.
 - Creating, updating and deleting your channels and messages.
-- Invite any user to your channels that has logged into the webbapp.
+- Invite any user to your channels that has logged into the web app.
 - Only the user that has created a channel or a message in a channel can update or delete them.